Neustrashimy-class frigate: Further deployment

 In June 2016 Yaroslav Mudry was part of a maritime incident between Russian and United States navies in which the ship came in close proximity to in the Mediterranean, though both sides claim the other was at fault for the encounter.
 The American destroyer came within 315 yd of the Russian vessel.

 In April 2018, Yaroslav Mudry and Uda-class oiler Lena were escorted by the Royal Navy frigate as they were passing through the English Channel en route to the Mediterranean Sea.

 Yaroslav Mudry was again seen passing the English Channel on 1 November 2018.

 On 1 October 2019, Yaroslav Mudry, tanker Yelnya, and tug Viktor Konetsky embarked on the INDRA-2019 exercise.
 On 21 October, the frigate under the command of Captain 2nd rank Mikhail Navolotsky paid a visit to the Cypriot port of Limassol and, in early December, patrolled the Gulf of Aden.
 On 10 December, the ships arrived to Mormugao, India and have been participating in the exercises till 19 December.
 On 27 December, the ships arrived at the Iranian port of Chakhbehar and participated in joint naval exercise.
 Between 4-7 January 2020, the ship detachment visited the Omani port of Salalah and afterwards started patrolling the Gulf of Aden again.
 Between 10-18 February, Yaroslav Mudry paid another visit to Salalah, Oman and between 4-6 March Colombo, Sri Lanka.
 On 4 May 2020, the ships returned to Baltiysk.

 From 2014 Neustrashimy was in overhaul with the deadline for the completion of her refit having passed on several occasions, partly due to the problem of acquiring parts for her Ukrainian-made engines.
 However, the ship completed her refit in December 2021 and is scheduled to return to the fleet in April 2022.
 Post-refit sea trials were underway as of February 2022.
 In July, Neustrashimy was reported to have fired the SA-N-9 air defence missile during its tests at sea.
+In July 2026 while escorting a "shadow tanker" through the English Channel, Neustrashimy, unusually conducted live fire exercises including gunnery tests 40nm south of Plymouth.